 If you want to gain a response from a fashion or beauty blogger, you should follow these steps.

-• Utilize the information you gathered to draught a short, highly personalised email outlining your reason for reaching out, the nature of the partnership you seek, your expected deliverables, their expected deliverables, the mutual benefits, and a link to schedule a conversation.
+- Utilize the information you gathered to draft a short, highly personalised email outlining your reason for reaching out, the nature of the partnership you seek, your expected deliverables, their expected deliverables, the mutual benefits, and a link to schedule a conversation.

 Keep in mind that the first impression and brand image you present will go a long way toward determining whether or not a one-time cooperation becomes a lasting one.